lf-edge/eden/docs/eve-models.md

 Note that KVM requires that the virtual machine host's processor has virtualization support.

+Qemu instance may be started with vTPM device to fully support EVE-OS security considerations.
+To use vTPM please ensure that [swtpm](https://github.com/stefanberger/swtpm/wiki) package is built/installed in you system and configure eden with
+`eden config set default --key eve.tpm --value true`.

 ## GCP deployment

 This deployment type is activated  by flag `--devmodel GCP`